All Products

 3. In the OK step, click Create.

 After the execution is created, the execution starts and you are automatically directed to the Basic Information tab on the execution details page.
-If the template is successfully executed, Success is displayed next to Execution Status.
+If the template is executed, Success is displayed next to Execution Status.

 4. View the execution procedure and the details of each task node.